INFORMATION FOR ARTISTS

 Open Studios Sunshine Coast 2021 features artists opening their studios to the public with the option of also running a workshop.
 We aim to provide greater opportunity for the public to access the visual arts, to showcase our local artists, and to provide a series of creative workshops curated by artists that encourage community participation and celebrates diversity.

-The first weekend, the 20th & 21st will see the Hinterland open its artists’ studio doors, with the coastal areas the following weekend 27th & 28th March.
+The first weekend, the 20th & 21st will see the Hinterland open its artists’ studio doors, with the coastal areas the following weekend 27th & 28th March with the option of opening during the week.
 This is bridged by 5 days of artists’ workshops available to the public and to artists of all levels.

-Open Studios Sunshine Coast 2020 Registration $200 AUD plus $50 membership to Arts Connect Inc, if you are not already a member.
+Open Studios Sunshine Coast 2020 Registration is $200 AUD plus $50 membership to Arts Connect Inc, if you are not already a member please Click Here

 Your registration fee includes: